Q: Will a bolt handle from a Savage 110 work on my Axis?

 Q: Who makes scope bases for the Axis?

-A: At present there are three scope base options that I am aware of - Evolution Gun Works (EGW), DNZ Products GameReaper, and the factory-type two piece Weaver bases that come mounted on the Axis from the factory.
+A: At present there are four scope base options that I am aware of - Evolution Gun Works (EGW), DNZ Products, Redfield and Talley.
 The EGW mount is a 1-piece picatinny rail and is available in your choice of zero and 20 MOA taper.
-DNZ Products offers their GameReaper (1-piece) and Hunt Masters (2-piece) mount which feature a base with integral rings, are available in several heights, and can be had in a matte black or silver finish.
+DNZ Products offers their GameReaper (1-piece) and Hunt Masters (2-piece) mount which feature a base with integral rings, are available in several heights, and can be had in a matte black or silver finish. the Redfield are a two-piece Weaver-style (#47510) similar (likely the same) to what Savage supplies with the Axis when new.
+The Talley mount is a 1-piece picatinney rail offered in zero and 20 MOA taper.

 Other manufacturers such as Leupold, Warne or Weaver may currently have or may bring additional options to the table in the future, but those listed above were first to market and seem to be the go-to standards based on what we've seen on the forum over the past two years.